Citicore Solar Batangas 1

 Citicore Solar (CS) Batangas 1 is a 197-megawatt (MW) photovoltaic power station in Tuy, Batangas, Philippines.

 History

 On September 15, 2025, the Citicore Solar Batangas 1 was inaugurated in a ceremony led by President Bongbong Marcos.

 Facilities

 CS Batangas 1 has as 197-megawatt (MW) capacity solar power plant and a 320-MW-hour battery energy storage system (BESS).
 It is the first baseload-capable solar station meaning it could store and deliver electricity beyond the typical solar hours.
 It has a baseload of 50-MW and is connected to the national grid.
 CS Batangas 1 is also agrisolar which means that the land the photovoltaic facility is also simultaneously used to grow crops.

 Management

-The facility is ran by Citicore Renewable Energy Corp.
+The facility is run by Citicore Renewable Energy Corp.
 (CREC) through its subsidiary Citicore Solar Batangas 1, Inc.